HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 It's important to point out that only 46.25% of total requests audited use the `Vary` header, but when compared to 2020, we see an overall increase by 2.85%.

-Of these requests using the `Vary` header, 83.4% also have the `Cache-control`.
+Of the requests using the `Vary` header, 83.4% also have the `Cache-control`.
 This shows us a 2.1% improvement from 2020.

 ## Setting cookies on cacheable responses

-In the 2020 Caching chapter, we were reminded to be aware of using `set-cookie` with cacheable responses because only 4.9% of responses used the `private` directive, putting a user's private data at risk of accidentally being accidentally served to a different user via a CDN.
+In the 2020 Caching chapter, we were reminded to be aware of using `set-cookie` with cacheable responses because only 4.9% of responses used the `private` directive, putting a user's private data at risk of being accidentally served to a different user via a CDN.

 {{ figure_markup(
   image="cacheable-set-cookie.png",